MattTheBot/SolarSystemExplorer/README.md

 # Solar System Explorer

 An interactive 3D solar system you can fly through in your browser.
-No installs, no software — just open the link.

 **Created by Matthew Thonhauser · School Project**